-And when Sarah planned out the places she wanted us to visit and the things she wanted to learn about this year, Jim Thorpe made it onto both lists, in the form of the man AND his now-namesake town.
+And when Sarah planned out the places she wanted us to visit and the things she wanted to learn about for her seventh-grade year, Jim Thorpe made it onto both lists, in the form of the man AND his now-namesake town.

-So on Friday, Nov.
-30, on a rare weekday off for my husband, we decided to take a family field trip to Jim Thorpe, Pennsylvania, just about three and a half hours away from our home.
+So one Friday in November 2012, on a rare weekday off, we decided to take a family field trip to Jim Thorpe, Pennsylvania, just about three and a half hours away from our home.

 The town of Jim Thorpe (formerly Mauch Chunk)

 His remains – and a fairly not-prominent monument – are in the town that was formerly known as Mauch Chunk, in the middle of the coal mountains of Pennsylvania, because it seemed like a good idea back in the 1950s.
 Jim Thorpe had passed away in 1953, and his widow (his third wife, Patricia) was upset because his home state, Oklahoma, had no desire to put up any kind of monument.